 In South West SHA v Bay Island Voyages EWCA Civ 708 (CA).
 Ben acted with Simon Kverndal QC for the shipowners in relation to a claim for personal injury under the Athens Convention on Carriage of Passengers by Sea.
 This is the leading authority on the scope of the Convention.

 Commodities / international trade is a core practice area for Ben.
 Ben undertakes a variety of commodities work, particularly arbitrations under the auspices of commodities trade bodies including GAFTA, FOSFA, RSA, BCA and the FCC as well as LMAA and LCIA disputes.
+He has a particular focus on GAFTA work and has acted on more than 50 GAFTA arbitrations.

 Ben is currently acting with Simon Rainey QC in a US$460m LCIA commodities arbitration, as well as many GAFTA, FOSFA and RSA disputes relating to quality, delivery, detention, sanctions and other matters.